-The internship program utilizes telesupervision to provide supervision to all interns.
-At least one individual supervision session must occur in person each week.
+The internship program utilizes telesupervision to provide some of the supervision to all interns.
+At least one individual supervision session must occur in-person each week.
 Primary clinical supervisors and interns may choose to conduct their remaining supervision time via videoconference, using a virtual conference room that allows for high-quality real-time transmission of simultaneous video and audio.
 Decisions regarding the use of telesupervision by UC Davis supervisors is informed by California licensing requirements, health mandates (e.g., those issued in response to the COVID-19 pandemic), and SHCS's use of a hybrid staff schedule.
 Individual supervision provided via telesupervision occurs at regularly scheduled and agreed upon times.
 The use of videoconference technology for supervisory experiences is consistent with the internship program's training aim in that the program places a strong training emphasis on cultivating a professional identity rooted in wellness and access to services and information in a culturally responsive manner, which often includes the use of virtual health services.

 The training program values and emphasizes the importance of supervisory relationships.
 Group supervision is led by members of the SHCS team to provide interns with the opportunity to experience a breadth of supervisory relationships and supervision modalities.
-It is expected that these supervisory relationships begin to develop during orientation and that interns will have formed relationships all relevant Counseling Services staff prior to engaging in any form of group supervision via videoconference.
-Clinical cases discussed during group telesupervision remain the full professional responsibility of the intern's primary supervisor, and any crises or other time-sensitive issues that arise in group telesupervision are reported to the primary clinical supervisor immediately.
+It is expected that these supervisory relationships begin to develop during orientation and that interns will have formed relationships with all relevant Counseling Services staff prior to engaging in any form of group supervision via videoconference.
+Clinical cases discussed during group telesupervision remain the full professional responsibility of the intern's individual supervisors, and any crises or other time-sensitive issues that arise in group telesupervision are reported to the individual clinical supervisors immediately.
 Interns are provided with contact information for SHCS supervisors, including email and phone numbers, so crises and time-sensitive information can be reported as necessary.
+(Any PHI is only shared through secure means.)

 All program videoconferencing occurs over a secure network using site-administered videoconferencing technology.
 The supervision sessions conducted using this technology are not recorded, thus protecting the privacy and confidentiality of the interns.
-Interns are provided with instruction the use of the videoconferencing equipment during orientation; and any technical difficulties that cannot be resolved onsite are directed to the information technology SHCS Information Group System (ISG).
+Interns are provided with instruction on the use of the videoconferencing equipment during orientation; and any technical difficulties that cannot be resolved onsite are directed to the SHCS Information System Group (ISG) (our in-house tech support).